ziamarjan/Ply/README.md

 # Ply.
-A company dashboard
+A company dashboard.

 An attempt to make a dashboard suitable for large displays, personal computers and mobile devices where the server-side provides the initial frames and the data stream AND the client-side logic does the rest.